 I don’t always use oils when I do a wash and go, however, it depends on how my hair is feeling at the time.
 Here are some of my favorite oils to use:

-I get majority of my oils from Amazon!
+I get the majority of my oils from Amazon!
 You can check them out below.

 Use a gel/custard for hold and definition

 When I apply my gel, I use the rake method.
-I work in small sections to ensure I get product on every curl before moving on to the next one.
-There are other methods you can use such as the praying hands or shingling method.
-You have to find which one works best for your curls!
+I work in small sections to ensure I get the

 My favorite gels to use for my wash and go’s: